 Trust administration is the process of distributing a person’s assets according to their wishes after they are gone.
-One of the advantages for creating a living trust is to avoid the expense and hassle of probate upon death.
+One of the advantages of creating a living trust is to avoid the expense and hassle of probate upon death.
 The administration of a trust is far easier and less expensive than probate.
 However, trustees are held to high legal standards and must follow certain procedures to safeguard effective administration while complying with California law.

 The responsibilities of a trustee